Originalil/EternalSigmas/Rules.md

 > [!CAUTION]
 > Excessive use of benign machines that create lag will be considered a deliberate attempt to cause it.\
 > Continued use of benign machines that have been deemed and warned by Ayaan to cause lag will be considered a deliberate attempt to cause it.
+7. No use of other clients | 4d ban | Other clients/mods usage
+ex.  replay mod for unintended uses [i.e tracking players]
+8. Power-Abuse | 3d ban |If overuse of given trusted power by the owner is used for unintended purpose.